XuyangAbert/DECALF/README.md

 12. wilds==2.0.0

 ## Example running experiments
 For the pytorch implementation, use the google colab with A100 GPU instance by running the `calfd_pytorch_demo.py` file.
+User can upload it as the notebook and run the code in google colab.

 User can change the variable `ALStrategy` to change the AL method.
 The label budget can be adjusted by adjusting the parameters below: